Skip to content

 Power and Performance

 Electricity is a source of power that can be generated by solar, wind, or water.
 The type and amount of resources available for generation depend on where it will primarily use the electricity.
-For example, in more rural areas with fewer sources such as wooded land it.
+For example, more rural areas with fewer sources such as wooded land.
 It would make sense to generate hydroelectric power, providing enough energy for an individual’s needs.

 But might not meet demand if electric vehicles are present too often.